 What happens if you’re a close contact of an imported case?

-Close contacts of confirmed imported cases must spend 21 days at a government quarantine centre and are tested regularly for the virus during their time there, as in the case of the Moon Palace cluster that originated with a confirmed imported case.
+Close contacts of imported Covid-19 cases must spend 21 days at a government quarantine centre and are tested regularly for the virus during their time there.

 However, quarantine periods for those deemed close contacts of close contacts of imported cases can be as short as three days.

 💡 More guides & news on the pandemic 💡